teknolog2000/project-lanelines/README.md

 To do this, we simply apply the same aggregation process as above across a series of frames in the video, taking the resulting lines for each frame and storing them in a buffer from which we extract a single new line per frame.
 This provides a sort of moving average, which works well for our purposes.

-Here is an example still from the `challenge.mp4` video
+Here is an example still from the `challenge.mp4` video with a buffer of 10 frames

 ![Challenge still](images/challenge.png)

 The processed videos are available for download here